Dune: Star

-Star dunes are pyramidal sand mounds with slipfaces on three or more arms that radiate from the high center of the mound.
+Star dunes are pyramidal sand mounds with slipfaces on three or more arms that radiate from the high centre of the mound.
 They tend to accumulate in areas with multidirectional wind regimes.
-Star dunes grow upward rather than laterally.
+Star dunes grow upward rather than laterally.The wind constantly rearranges the sand into these shapes.
+Nevertheless, precise GPS measurements have detected migration of the dunes in several locations.
 They dominate the Grand Erg Oriental of the Sahara.
 In other deserts, they occur around the margins of the sand seas, particularly near topographic barriers.
-In the southeast Badain Jaran Desert of China, the star dunes are up to 500 metres tall and may be the tallest dunes on Earth.
+In the southeast Badain Jaran Desert of China, the star dunes are up to 500 metres tall and may be the tallest dunes outside South America.